ranjithnaidu/Android-Playbook/README.md

 The services job is to interact with our apis and convert the responses into models that the rest of the app can use.
 I'm currently using [Retrofit2](https://square.github.io/retrofit/), [Okhttp](https://square.github.io/okhttp/) and RxJava](https://github.com/ReactiveX/RxJava) Adapter to automatically convert the api responses into Rx observables.

 I'm using Junit and [nhaarman's mockito-kotlin](https://github.com/nhaarman/mockito-kotlin) library for Unit-testing.

+For any further queries please contact at <ranjithnaidu.v@gmail.com>